alt4/docker-blrevive/README.md

 ### MagicCow

-Bits of the REST API are either identical or very similar to [MagicCow's MIT licensed Discord bot](https://github.com/MajiKau/BLRE-Server-Info-Discord-Bot).
+Bits of code (and the now defunct attempt at a REST API) are either identical or very similar to [MagicCow's MIT licensed Discord bot](https://github.com/MajiKau/BLRE-Server-Info-Discord-Bot).

 Reason not to use that in the image to begin with is the (current) lack of separation between the whole Cheat Engine thing (which isn't quite possible on Wine/Docker), the bot, and the REST API itself.
 The architecture I have in mind cannot quite fuse all of them in one.
 I'll most likely strive to maintain interoperability between the two when possible however.